Tejas07PSK/Melanoma-Detection/README.md

 ## Conclusion -
-This application is still experimental and is moderately accurate in predicting the type of skin-lesion, given the image.
-However, on increasing the quantity of training-set images, the prediction accuray of the various machine-learning models used in this application, will significantly increase.
+This application is still experimental and is moderately accurate in predicting the type of skin-lesion, found in the image.
+However, on increasing the quantity of training-set images, the prediction accuracy of the various machine-learning models used in this application, will significantly increase.
 Now, most importantly before you start using this application use _option-'2'_ first, if you want to test the default experimental data or else the '.pkl' files might generate some error based on your system architecture.
 Lastly, it is recommended that for